rememberSoftwares/yacana/docs/README.md

 * Second, we instantiated a Task ;
 * Third, we asked that the Task be solved ;

 ℹ️ For easing the learning curve the default logging level is INFO.
 It will show what is going on in Yacana.
-Note that not ALL prompts are shown.
+Note that NOT ALL prompts are shown.

 The output should look like this:
 ```